ccb-hms/scDiagnostics/README.md

 <img src="man/figures/scatter plot gene expression-1.png" width="100%" />

-The dimensional reduction plot allows us to observe how the gene expression of “VPREB3” is distributed across the cells and whether any clusters or patterns emerge in the data.
+The dimensional reduction plot allows us to observe how the gene expression of “VPREB3” is distributed across the cells.

 ## Visualize Gene Sets or Pathway Scores on Dimensional Reduction Plot